Robo-advisors have become popular in recent years by offering a compelling value proposition when compared to traditional financial advisors.

 Most traditional financial advisors charge advisory fees of over 1% for managing assets.
 But what most clients don’t realize is those advisory fees are just one of the many fees they pay.

-When clients add up advisory fees, fees charged by mutual funds, brokerage fees and any other fees, such as hourly consulting fees, the total frequently exceeds 1.5% of assets managed each year.
+When clients add up management fees, mutual fund expense ratios, brokerage fees and any other fees, such as hourly consulting fees, the total frequently exceeds 1.5% of assets managed each year.

 Table of Contents

-Which Robo-Advisors Charge No Fees?
+- Which Robo-Advisors Charge No Fees?